Hormones, the KRAS-Variant & Breast Cancer Risk Study

 Dr. Weidhaas was able to learn about many of the women personally and their experiences with breast cancer.
 She found that by working directly with patients in the study, she was able to learn many critical pieces of information that may have been overlooked otherwise.
 Through this study and patient relationships, Dr. Weidhaas discovered a very important finding:

-As our research studies suggest, hormone replacement therapy (HRT)iMedication that replaces the estrogen your body stops making during menopause. is protective for women with the KRAS-variant.7 The use of estrogen as HRT during menopause has come with some controversy, due to a study in 2004,12 while more recent research suggests HRT can be a safe and healthy option for many women.13-16
+As our research studies suggest, hormone replacement therapy (HRT)iMedication that replaces the estrogen your body stops making during menopause. is protective for women with the inherited KRAS-variant.7 The use of estrogen as HRT during menopause has come with some controversy, due to a study in 2004,12 while more recent research suggests HRT can be a safe and healthy option for many women.13-16

 More about the study’s findings

-The study’s most important findings were that for women with the KRAS-variant, estrogen withdrawal and lower estrogen levels were significantly associated with a risk of developing aggressive breast cancer.
+The study’s most important findings were that for women with the inherited KRAS-variant, estrogen withdrawal and lower estrogen levels were significantly associated with a risk of developing aggressive breast cancer.

 - KRAS-variant breast cancer patients had lower body mass index (BMI), which results in lower circulating estrogen than KRAS-variant women without breast cancer.